-The last teeth to erupt are called wisdom teeth.
+The last teeth to erupt in the very back of the mouth are called wisdom teeth.
 They are given this name because they come in during adulthood.
 These teeth are known to cause problems for many people when they erupt, which is usually during the late teens or early twenties.
 There are some people who are fortunate enough not to have issues with their wisdom teeth.
 The majority of people experience varying degrees of discomfort.

 Early detection of potential problems with these molars is the best way to lower the incidence of the pain associated with their eruption.
 Regular family dental treatments allow the dentist the opportunity to monitor the development of the teeth and remove them at the right time.